Skip to content

 Choosing the right grout type matters more than most people realise.
 Sanded grout contains fine silica sand that adds bulk and structural strength.
 Use it for any joint 3mm wide or above — the sand fills the gap and reduces shrinkage cracking as the grout cures.
 Unsanded grout is a smooth paste without sand aggregate.
 It suits narrow joints under 3mm and will not scratch the edges of polished porcelain, glass mosaic, or metallic tiles.

 Epoxy grout is a two-part system (resin plus hardener) that cures through a chemical reaction rather than by drying.
 It is waterproof once cured, resists staining from coffee, wine, and cleaning chemicals, and does not require a separate sealer.
-The trade-off is a short working time — typically 15 minutes before the mix starts to harden.
+The trade-off is a short working time — usually around 30 to 45 minutes before the mix starts to harden.
 Only mix what you can apply in that window.
 Epoxy is the standard choice for shower enclosures, wet rooms, and commercial kitchens.

 Mixing consistency is critical for all cementitious grout types.
 Aim for the consistency of thick peanut butter — stiff enough to hold its shape on the float but soft enough to push into joints without excessive force.
 Mix only what you can apply in 20 minutes.
 Grout that sits too long in the bucket begins to stiffen, and adding water to re-thin it weakens the final cure.